getcarina/getcarina.com/_best-practices/container-technologies-scheduling-management.md

 workloads and frameworks to run top of it.

-Some of the biggest technology companies such as HubSpot and Twitter are active users and advocates of Mesos.
+Some of the biggest technology companies such as HubSpot and Twitter are active users and advocates of Mesos.Mesophere's Datacenter Operating System (DCOS) is built on top of Mesos.

 ### CoreOS’ “fleet”

-Fleet is a distributed initialization system based on CoreOS etcd and Linux systemd:
+fleet is a distributed initialization system based on CoreOS etcd and Linux systemd:

 - etcd for its manifest of tasks
 - systemd to do the task execution

 Jonathan Corbet explains fleet's use of etcd and systemd in this way:

-> Fleet is a cluster scheduler, meaning that its job is to distribute tasks across the machines in a cluster.
+> fleet is a cluster scheduler, meaning that its job is to distribute tasks across the machines in a cluster.
 > It needs to respond to events like a machine going down and reschedule tasks as needed.
 > The fleet scheduler gets its marching orders (the "manifest") via etcd, then gets systemd to do the real work.
 > It is thus not surprising that fleet's commands look a lot like systemd commands [(2)](#resources).

 Because systemd is part of Linux itself and interacting with fleet resembles interacting with systemd, learning fleet can seem natural and easy to those already skilled in Linux.
-Fleet can be seen as an extension of Linux systemd that operates at the cluster level and can be used to deploy a systemd unit file anywhere on the cluster.
+You can think of fleet as an extension of Linux systemd that operates at the cluster level and can be used to deploy a systemd unit file anywhere on the cluster.

-Fleet can automatically reschedule units in response to machine failure, and can abide by policies such as ensuring that units are deployed together on the same machine, forbidding colocation of some resources, and deploying to specific machines based on metadata and attributes.
+fleet can automatically reschedule units in response to machine failure, and can abide by policies such as ensuring that units are deployed together on the same machine, forbidding colocation of some resources, and deploying to specific machines based on metadata and attributes.

 ### Comparison and recommendations

-These tables compare fleet and Mesos [(3)](#resources):
+The following tables compare the design and functionality of fleet and Mesos [(3)](#resources):

 **Table 1: Design Comparison**